The Combinatorial Multi-Round Ascending Auction

-Recall the CMRA pricing rule: winning headline demands are priced at the clock price and winning additional bids are priced as bid.
-Such pricing features appear in clock auctions for multiple units and (sealed-bid) discriminatory multi-unit auctions.
-A common property of equilibria in these auctions is that bidders have an incentive to ``shade" their bids below their value \citep{ausubel2014demand}.
-This intuition turns out to carry over to the CMRA when bidders have decreasing marginal values.
+To study the strategic incentives, we recall the CMRA's pricing rule: winning headline demands are priced at the clock price and winning additional bids are priced as bid.
+Such pricing features appear in clock auctions and (sealed-bid) discriminatory multi-unit auctions.
+A common property of equilibria in these auctions is that bidders have an incentive to ``shade" their bids below their value \citep{ausubel2014demand,Bernheim-Whinston-Menu-Auction}.
+This intuition carries over to the CMRA when bidders have decreasing marginal values.